 Regulatory committee members are expected to exercise professionalism, diplomacy, and discretion when conducting all committee work.
-Professionally, committee members should hold themselves to the guiding principles of the ACDIS Code of Ethics.
+Professionally, committee members should Last updated 9/1/24 hold themselves to the guiding principles of the ACDIS Code of Ethics.
 Though your private life is private, do note that your public social media posts and public presences do reflect on ACDIS and its committees.
 If they are found to not represent the mission of the association/this committee, you may be asked to step down from service.